-Legal Secretaries play a vital role in the conveyancing process as they carry out a variety of different tasks which contribute towards the smooth running and ultimate success of the project.
+Those in Legal Secretary jobs play a vital role in the conveyancing process as they carry out a variety of different tasks which contribute towards the smooth running and ultimate success of the project

-The most important aspect of the Legal Secretary’s role is to provide the Conveyancers (or Property Solicitors/ Fee Earners) with support in the legal aspects of a property purchase.
+The most important aspect of the Legal Secretary’s job is to provide the Conveyancers (or Property Solicitors/ Fee Earners) with support in the legal aspects of a property purchase.

-The responsibilities of a Legal Secretary depend on the following:
+The responsibilities of a Legal Secretary depends on the following:

-The full Conveyancing process is explained in The Institute of Legal Secretaries and PAs’ Legal Secretaries Diploma and provides a solid foundation on which to begin, or advance a career as a Conveyancing Legal Secretary in a law firm.
+The full Conveyancing process is explained in The Institute of Legal Secretaries and PAs’ Legal Secretaries Diploma and this course provides a solid foundation on which to begin, or advance, a career in a as a Conveyancing Legal Secretary job in a law firm.

 Here’s an idea of some of the tasks a Conveyancing Legal Secretary is likely to undertake: